The latest numbers on COVID-19 in Canada for Monday, Feb. 15, 2021

 There have been no deaths reported over the past week.
 The overall death rate is zero per 100,000 people.

-There were three new cases Sunday.
-The rate of active cases is 27.95 per 100,000 people.
-Over the past seven days, there have been a total of 12 new cases.
-The seven-day rolling average of new cases is two.
+There were seven new cases Monday.
+The rate of active cases is 45.74 per 100,000 people.
+Over the past seven days, there have been a total of 19 new cases.
+The seven-day rolling average of new cases is three.

 There have been no deaths reported over the past week.
 The overall death rate is 2.54 per 100,000 people.